genevate/style_guides/business/culture.md

 # Culture Styles

-> *The only reliable way to muster motivation is by encouraging people to work on the stuff they
+> The only reliable way to muster motivation is by encouraging people to work on the stuff they
 > like and care about, with people they like and care about.
 There are no shortcuts...
 Motivation is
 > pivotal to healthy lives and healthy companies.
-Make sure you’re minding it.* -- Remote: Office
+Make sure you’re minding it.
-> Not Requred.
+>
+> [Remote: Office Not Requred](https://basecamp.com/books/remote) by Jason Fried and David Heinemeier Hansson

 <!-- Tocer[start]: Auto-generated, don't remove. -->